 In 2020, around a billion Android devices were found to be at risk of getting hacked.
 Their vulnerability came from using old versions of the operating system, which were no longer getting security updates.
 However, that doesn’t mean that newer devices don’t get hacked.
-In fact, if you’re reading these words, you’re likely researching how to fix a hacked Android phone that you have.
+In fact, if you’re reading these words, you’re likely researching how to fix your hacked Android phone.
 This article will offer you some handy advice.

 How to remove a hacker from your Android phone

-In short, here are the solutions to fix your hacked Android device – Solution 5 being optional and only to be taken in the most extreme cases:
+In short, here are the solutions to fix your hacked Android device – solution 5 is optional and only to be taken in the most extreme cases:

 Solution 1.
 Delete suspicious apps